BobKerns/BobKerns.github.io/pages/subject-verb.md

-# On subject/verb agreement in the face of "number/of"
+# On subject/verb agreement in the face of "number of"

 One of my favorite webcomics is [Past Utopia](https://pastutopia.com/).
 It is a masterpiece of world-building, with a community of readers who delve deeply into the details.